AAE Online CE

 - Recognize the distinguishing differences between pain of sinus origin and pain of pulpal origin and know when to render endodontic care or make an appropriate ENT referral.

 - Recognize the various stages of MSEO and describe how periradicular infections can advance to maxillary sinus infections and beyond.

 Roderick W. Tataryn, D.D.S., M.S.

-Dr. Tataryn is in full-time private practice endodontics in Spokane, Washington and is on the faculty of graduate endodontics at Loma Linda University School of Dentistry.
-He has published scientific and clinical articles in endodontics and has served on the Clinical Practice Committee for the American Association of Endodontists.
-He is a contributing author to several endodontic textbooks including: The Sixth and Seventh Editions of Ingle's Endodontics, the Second Edition of PDQ Endodontics, and The Art and Science of Contemporary Surgical Endodontics.
+Dr. Rod Tataryn practices endodontics in Spokane, Washington and serves as a faculty member in the department of graduate endodontics at Loma Linda University School of Dentistry.
+He received his DDS degree in 1989 and Master of Science degree in Endodontics in 1994 from Loma Linda University.
+Dr. Tataryn has served on the Clinical Practice Committee for the American Association of Endodontists, has authored clinical and scientific articles on endodontics, and is a contributing author for the Sixth and Seventh Editions of Ingle’s Endodontics, the Second Edition of PDQ Endodontics, and The Art and Science of Contemporary Surgical Endodontics.